Oh the guilt of literally throwing money in the garbage… (I know I am not the only one who has struggled to stop wasting food)

 ♥ Don’t buy food you won’t eat.
 I used to tell myself I should try to eat yogurt and melons.
 Both are pretty icky as far as I’m concerned.
 So really what I did was buy, store, and throw away yogurt and melons.
 Madness.

 ♥ Meal plan – very loosely even.
 If you wanna plan every meal, that’s awesome!
-I only do supper, and I don’t stick to the meal plan religiously (other lifestyle bloggers – please don’t hold it against me!)
-It just takes all the fun out of my life if I can’t be at all flexible.
+I only do supper, and I don’t stick to the meal plan religiously (here’s a great way to start meal planning!)
 But before I go shopping, I always scribble out a list of the meals we’ll be having in the upcoming weeks.
 I don’t assign a date to them, just ingredients.
 That way I can make sure I’m using up what’s in the fridge and also that I’m buying stuff I know I’ll use.
 I reference the list a few times per week after that, just to make sure I’m staying on track and there isn’t a salmon going to waste somewhere.

 ♥ Follow good sense anti-spoilage rules: don’t contaminate dairy/meat/bread, wash your produce with vinegar, store potatoes and onions in the dark.
 Ever notice that where you touch a block of cheese that’s the first place that it gets moldy?
 Bacteria on your fingers can cause spoilage… Same goes for meats and breads.
 Don’t drink out of the milk jug.
 Besides being icky, that will absolutely cause it to go bad faster.
 Bacteria also ruins produce!
 Berries especially tend to last SO much longer if they get a vinegar bath.
 Fill a (clean) sink with room temperature water and a 1/2 cup of white vinegar and soak all your produce as soon as you get home from the store.
 Stuff that comes in those little plastic tubs with all the holes?
 Don’t even unpackage it, just submerge the whole thing!
 By eliminating the bacteria you’re giving them a longer lease on life.
 Let everything drip dry on a tea towel before you put it in the fridge.
 Potatoes and onions are weird little hermits, and they like the dark.
 Just give them what they want.